finn-no/define-options/README.md

 define-options
 ==============

-Micro lib to define valid properties for an options litteral, and return a function that can validate the options.
+Micro lib to define valid properties for an options literal, and return a function that can validate the options.

 The main benefit is self-documenting code.
 Users of your library doesn't have to scan through the code to see what properties from the options object that is used throughout the code.
 As a bonus you can easily throw an error early